 These housing assistance agencies have temporarily closed their offices to the public.
 They are still accepting applications by mail and are available by phone.

 Alaska 2-1-1 is a one-stop resource for finding help in your community.
 It's free, confidential, and available in almost any language.
 For life challenges and everyday needs, help starts here.
 They are available to answer your questions about COVID-19 (although they can't provide medical advice).
 Dial 2-1-1 or 1-800-478-2221.
 They are open from 7 a.m. to 8 p.m.
 7 days a week.

 Find answers to frequently asked questions at Alaska Law Help.
 Topics include housing and utilities, unemployment, workers' rights, and public benefits.

 Mental Health Resources

-The National Alliance on Mental Illness (NAMI) Anchorage is offering two online support groups.
+The National Alliance on Mental Illness (NAMI) Anchorage is offering online support groups.
 The meetings are offered at no cost.
 Pre-registration is required.
 Learn more here.